kamping-site/kamping-examples/README.md

 The main executable file is `exectuables/bfs.cpp`.
 The core BFS algorithm shared by all implementations can be found in `include/bfs/bfs_algorithm`.
 The frontier exchange functionality which is different for each binding/variant can be found in the accordingly named files in `include/bfs/bindings`.

+#### Running
+For reproducing our experiments run
 ```shell
 python run-experiments.py bfs
               --machine             generic-job-file \
               --sbatch-template     ./experiments/sbatch-templates/generic_job_files.txt \
               --command-template    ./experiments/command-templates/command_template_generic.txt
 ```
+this will create a directory containing generic MPI jobfiles for all experiment configurations.